For a long time, I was hurting from your absence but deep down I always hoped someday we would repair our relationship.

 I wasn’t prepared to lose you, even though I didn’t feel like I ever completely had you.

 When I went to your funeral all of your friends told me how you talked about me all of the time and you were honored that I was your son.
 It confused me.
 If you loved me and you were so proud of me, why weren’t you there for me?
 Why were you so absent from my life?

 Dad, I want you to know instead of searching for answers, I decided to find forgiveness.

 I have let go of the hurt.
 I have let go of the resentment.
 Life is too short to hold a grudge.

 Now, every time I compete I look up and pray to you.

-Right now, I am coming off of several injuries.
-I am fighting through them but I no longer use a hunger to beat you to drive me.
+Last Father’s Day was my first Father’s Day without you.
+I was competing in a tournament, and I thought of you during my final throw.
+I finished top 4 among the best in the world.
+See, Dad, I no longer use a hunger to beat you to drive me.
 I now use my new desire to make you smile to motivate me.

 I no longer see us as sharing a name but rather I see our name as one, which means I hold a piece of you and your memory.

 While you had your faults, I want our name to represent a warrior- someone who was battle-tested and persevered.